Welcome to Pierce College!

 Pierce Open Pathway

-Through a new program offered at Pierce College at Joint Base Lewis-McChord, students across the district can earn a university transfer degree that eliminates the cost of textbooks.
-The Pierce Open Pathway (POP) program will allow students to enroll in online and hybrid classes, which use openly licensed learning resources that have been thoroughly evaluated by Pierce College officials.
-Students who follow the pathway can earn an Associate of Arts direct transfer degree (AA-DTA) using online alternatives to traditional textbooks.
+The Pierce Open Pathway (POP) is a university transfer degree with no textbook costs.
+Students who follow the pathway can earn an Associate in Arts direct transfer degree (AA-DTA) using online alternatives to traditional textbooks.
 POP courses feature low/no cost learning resources to support student learning and success.
 Currently, POP is open to all students through Pierce College at Joint Base Lewis-McChord.
 Interested students should contact their advisor for information about eligibility and registration.

 Pierce College at Joint Base Lewis-McChord